DylanSp/wheel-lang/README.md

 The evaluator iterates through the list of statements in the `Program` produced by the parser, evaluating one at a time.
 Expressions are trees of sub-expressions; the evaluator performs a post-order traversal of an expression tree to evaluate it.

-The one subtlety concerns how function declarations and calls are evaluated.
+Function calls are evaluated using the `apply()` function.
 When a function is declared, it's evaluated to a `ClosureValue`, capturing the current environment at the time of its declaration.
 The environment is represented as a `Map<Identifier, Option<Value>>` object, containing the values of all declared variables/functions present at a given time; a value of `None` represents a variable that's been declared but not assigned a value, while a value of `Some(val)` represents that `val` has been assigned to that variable.
 Function calls are represented by `apply()`'ing a `ClosureValue` to an `Array<Value>`, where the array represents the arguments to the function call.
 This allows functions to be treated as first-class values which can be passed to and returned from other functions, as well as properly representing closures.

+`printNum()`, `printBool()`, `readNum()`, `readBool()`, and `clock()` are provided as native functions by the interpreter, implemented in TS.
+The `NativeFunctionValue` type, when `apply()`'d, evaluates arbitrary TS code, then wraps the result (if any) in an appropriate `Value` type to pass it back into the Wheel environment.